Draya Michele Rocks A Corset-Style Top & Zooms In For A Better Look

 “This what u meant by ‘You can’t even keep up with a b*txh like me,'” wrote a fourth Instagram user.

-In addition, Draya showed off another ensemble a few days ago that captured her fans’ attention.
+In addition, Draya showed off another ensemble a few days ago that captured the attention of her fans.
 This time, she was spotted in a latex nude dress that seemed to hug her every curve.
 It featured thin straps, and she accessorized with a black hat.
 She pulled her hair over her left shoulder, and posed in front of a light orange wall.
 The post included two photos, the second which showed her posing with her left hand by her chin.